darkbatcher/picobat/GUIDELINES.md

 messages.
 Please try no to leave untranslated or fuzzy messages.

 A new locale can be added by adding a new line to the **po/locales.list** and building dos9 again.
-The resulting locale will automatically built \(but not automatically translated though\) and integrated to the **bin** target.
+The resulting locale will automatically build \(but not automatically translated though\) and integrated to the **bin** target.

 The default domain used by **Dos9** is **dos9**.
 To add a new domain, edit the